Dr Heather Bacon attended the Palace of Holyroodhouse to accept her award from Princess Anne

 In addition, she contributes to the work of the British Veterinary Association, Federation of Vets of Europe, and the World Small Animal Veterinary Association, and is also a Defra-certified zoo inspector.

 In May 2021, the award-winning vet joined UCLan and is playing an integral part in developing Lancashire’s first Veterinary School.
-The newly created School, which is only the 11th Vet School in England, will welcome its first students on to bioveterinary science undergraduate and foundation entry courses in September 2022.
+The newly created School, which is only the 11th Vet School in England, will welcome its first students on to bioveterinary science undergraduate and foundation year courses in September 2022.
 Further courses, including the prestigious veterinary medicine and surgery five-year degree, will commence in September 2023.

 Based at UCLan’s Preston Campus, the new Veterinary School will deliver foundation, undergraduate and postgraduate courses in areas such as veterinary medicine, bioveterinary science, veterinary clinical practice, veterinary physiotherapy and rehabilitation, and clinical animal behaviour and training.